 What should an Admin Panel Builder have?

 While not all admin panels can have all the possible features and capabilities, they support the fundamental operations that address the operational needs, making the key data accessible for you to conduct business effectively.
 And, thanks to data and API integrations, admin panels today allow stitching disparate data sources together to create one unified admin interface.

 And so, for example, when you build an inventory management admin panel, it will need to allow you to monitor inventory levels, and if the inventory, say, it needs replenishing, the panel should have the option to trigger the purchase requisition process flow.
 You should be able to update the inventory or add notes as you go along.

 The role of low-code in admin panel development

-Low-code platforms enable users to create simple internal tools like admin panels and dashboards on top of a data source very quickly by abstracting away the repeating lines of code you need to write.
+Low-code platforms enable users to build internal tools like admin panels and dashboards on top of a data source very quickly by abstracting away the repeating lines of code you need to write.
 You can focus on the core features of your admin interface and designate simple to complex tasks using the tool.

 Appsmith is an open-source low-code platform to build simple CRUD apps, admin interfaces quickly.
 Appsmith offers a drag and drop interface for creating admin UI using pre-built components and provides the option to add custom components but only via iframes.